MFEK/spiro.rlib/README.md

 # `spiro-inner.rlib`

-This is Raph Levien's C implementation of Spiro in pure Rust, transpiled by C2Rust and then heavily edited by myself.
+This is Raph Levien's C implementation of Spiro in pure Rust, transpiled by C2Rust and then heavily edited by Fredrick R. Brennan (@ctrlcctrlv).

 ## License (this edit of C2Rust output)
 ```